aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 ## **Add Column In Text Frame**
-Aspose.Slides for Node.js via Java provides the [ColumnCount](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat#setColumnCount-int-) property (from the [TextFrameFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat) class) that allows you to add columns in text frames.
+Aspose.Slides for Node.js via Java provides the [setColumnCount](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat#setColumnCount-int-) method from the [TextFrameFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat) class that allows you to add columns in text frames.
 Through this property, you can specify your preferred number of columns in a text frame.

-This Javascript code shows you how to add a column inside a text frame:
+This JavaScript code shows you how to add a column inside a text frame:

 ```javascript
 var outPptxFileName = "ColumnsTest.pptx";